olcf/olcf-user-docs/training/olcf_gpu_hackathons.rst

 .. note::
-     The OLCF-supported events are a subset of a larger number of GPU hackathons organized around the world.
+     The OLCF-supported events are a subset of a larger number of Open hackathons organized around the world.
 Look for hackathons with the OLCF logo to find events supported by OLCF.

 .. raw:: html

    <p style="font-size:20px"><b>Want to be a mentor?</b></p>

-If you would like more information about how you can volunteer to mentor a team at an upcoming GPU hackathon, please visit our `Become a Mentor <https://www.openhackathons.org/s/mentor>`__ page.
+If you would like more information about how you can volunteer to mentor a team at an upcoming Open/GPU hackathon, please visit our `Become a Mentor <https://www.openhackathons.org/s/mentor>`__ page.

 .. raw:: html